 Background – Puerto Princesa is the capital of Palawan Province and is the westernmost city in the Philippines.
 It is the least densely populated city in the country with a population less than 260,000.
 Palawan is situated between the South China Sea to the west and the Sulu Sea to the east, 306 miles (567 kilometers) from Manila.
 It is a friendly city that has been acclaimed as “Clean and Green” with eco-tourism an important part of the economy.
 The island has rich biodiversity and scenic wonders from tip to tip.
 Beautiful beaches, endemic wildlife and until recently, completely isolated human civilizations are claims to fame.
 Puerto Princesa is known as the gateway to the UNESCO underground river system in Sabang and great diving at the Tubbataha Reefs and other beach and diving destinations moving northward along the island, like Port Barton, San Vicente, Taytay Bay, El Nido and Coron at the end.

 Undersea World – The coral reef around Puerto Princesa pales when compared to its nearby neighbor, Tubbataha Reef.
 I guess just about everyplace does.
 The corals are not as pristine, rich or diverse.
-However, the sites are easily accessible without having to spend thousands of dollars for a liveaboard and there is some pretty interesting stuff to be seen.
+However, the sites are easily accessible without having to spend thousands of dollars on a liveaboard and there is some pretty interesting stuff to be seen.
 There are walls and pinnacles, rocky reef areas interspersed with sand, grass and coral heads with a good variety of soft and hard corals, sponges, tunicates and other encrusting life.
-Chances are you will see some very unusual and intriguing macro critters like gobies, blennies, scorpion fish, lionfish, frogfish, nudibranchs, octopus, crabs, shrimp, squid and many more, not to mention a lot of colorful reef fish including triggerfish, cardinal fish, butterflyfish, surgeonfish, yellowback fusiliers, snappers, sweetlips, angelfish and batfish.
+Chances are you will see some very unusual and intriguing macro critters like gobies, blennies, scorpionfish, lionfish, frogfish, nudibranchs, octopus, crabs, shrimp, squid and many more, not to mention a lot of colorful reef fish including triggerfish, cardinal fish, butterflyfish, surgeonfish, yellowback fusiliers, snappers, sweetlips, angelfish and batfish.
 Many sites have big sea fans and the ones just outside Puerto Princesa Bay often have significant exciting drift making for excellent feeding opportunities for schooling barracuda, jacks and tuna, manta rays, reef sharks and even whale sharks.
-In addition in the grassy areas there is a decent chance you will see a dugong, something you won’t find on Tubbataha.
+In addition in the grassy areas, there is a decent chance you will see a dugong, something you won’t find on Tubbataha.
 Turtles are prevalent in all areas.

 For other posts about Philippines diving, please click on these: